 Thirteen health concerns were identified for the region.
-For Allen County all of these thirteen health concerns satisfied the inclusion criteria.
+However for Whitley County the list was further reduced to eleven health concerns based on the inclusion criteria.
+For Kosciusko County, this list was reduced to nine health concerns.
 The assessment team objectively prioritized these using the Hanlon Method recommended by the National Association of County and City Health Officials.
 This method rates health concerns based on: 1) size of the health problem, 2) seriousness of the health problem, and 3) effectiveness of potential interventions.